 UNT's Astronomy Program has gone online!
 While our facilities remain closed for your safety during this pandemic, we are bringing you astronomy themed shows that the whole family can enjoy.
 We will also be giving away some prizes!
 We will host different installments of these streaming series on our Facebook and YouTube channels.
 Descriptions of those series will be updated here as we experiment with new ideas and schedules for streams.
 Make sure to make sure to like and follow us on our social media and YouTube channels to get the most up to date information.

-On Wednesday's you can compete in our Astronomy Trivia to win cool prizes.
+On every 1st and 3rd Wednesday you can compete in our Astronomy Trivia to win cool prizes.
 We have put our questions in Kahoot and will use it to play the to play the game.
 Each week we will have a new theme and prize which we will update below.
 We will post reminders to our page about the event and you can get reminders from Facebook by indicating you are going on our event page.
 This will also give us an idea of how many of you to expect.

 Cost: These events are FREE and are a service to you!